jonathanewerner/.dotfiles/README.md

 - `vimrc` & `vim-config` for loads of freshly cleaned up, modularized & mostly commented vim goodness.

 ### setup
+You probably don't wanna grab all of those dotfiles and install them in your home directory.
+Dotfiles grow over time and are very personal.
+So the following instructions are mostly for me to remember. :)

 This repo uses [rcm](https://github.com/thoughtbot/rcm) by thoughtbot ([Tutorial](http://thoughtbot.github.io/rcm/rcm.7.html)).
 Install that tool via your package manager, then